-There was some research done a few years back by Roger Ibbotson, PhD and Chief Investment Officer of Zebra Capital Management, looking at this exact thing.
+Roger Ibbotson, PhD, and Chief Investment Officer of Zebra Capital Management conducted research a few years ago, examining this exact topic.
 When interest rates are low, which we had for years, the bond portion wasn’t making much.
 Now, when interest rates came up, bonds go down in value like a tetter-totter and took huge losses.

 In this study, they look at using FIAs (fixed indexed annuities) as an asset class to replace bonds.
 They dove into a lot of historical data.
 In almost every scenario, using an FIA instead of bond funds performed better.
 It gave you a more stable ride.